paigeweber13/emily-art-store/app/sprints.md

  - [ ] product page
  - [ ] plan site layout, user flow

+## Plan:
+ * 5-23: look deeper at payment platforms, tutorials, plan architecture
+ * 5-24: rapid fire through some tutorials?
+Or just skip to building Em's
+ * 5-25: customize it for Em

 ## Log of What's been done:
  - 2019-05-15:
    - read a lot of the spree commerce documentation.
 Looking through